-Vienna Budapest Day Trip.
-You find it tough to leave Central Europe without having seen Budapest?
-My home city marks one corner of the ‘Golden Triangle’ Vienna – Budapest – Prague.
-My day trip from Vienna to Budapest let me connect the pieces of our Central European culture, from coffeehouses and palaces to Pawlatschen courtyards.
+If you go on a Vienna Budapest day trip you will explore yet another corner of the ‘Golden Triangle’ Vienna – Budapest – Prague.
+My day trip from Vienna to Hungary’s capital was enlightening.
+I could connect so many pieces of our common Central European culture, from coffeehouses and palaces to Pawlatschen courtyards.
 Find out how it was.

 Vienna Budapest Day Trip